MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003AssignmentGuide.md

 **NOTE: You may exclude "Week" which would be a random effect, as we have not covered this yet**

-Total /40, scaled to 10% of course grade
+Total 10% of course grade

 -	You may work on this in groups, but please submit individually
 -	Please be brief in your responses to each question above